 Bankruptcy will stay on your credit history for 10 years.
-You probably can still get a credit card or loan after bankruptcy, but it is up to the lender.
-It might be harder to rent an apartment or get certain jobs because of the bankruptcy on your credit history.
+You can probably still get a credit card or a loan after bankruptcy, but it is up to the lender.
+For people under sixty, it might be harder to rent an apartment or get certain jobs because of the bankruptcy on your credit history.
 For people over 60 who are looking for senior housing, a bankruptcy can’t be taken into account when considering your application.

-The other person who signed the loan with you (the co-signer) is still responsible for paying the debt - even if bankruptcy erased it for you.
+No. The other person who signed the loan with you (the co-signer) is still responsible for paying the debt, even if bankruptcy erased it for you.

 More about the bankruptcy process

-It will cost you around $300 to file the papers in court.
-If you can’t afford the fee, you can apply to have the fee waived or to make payments.
-You can get the forms at the Connecticut Bankruptcy Court clerk’s office or online www.ctb.uscourts.gov.
+It will cost you around $335 to file the papers in court.
+If you can’t afford the fee, you can apply to make payments or to have the fee waived (erased).
+You can get the forms at the Connecticut Bankruptcy Court clerk’s office or online at www.ctb.uscourts.gov.

-- You must complete credit counseling BEFORE filing for bankruptcy.
-To get a list of approved Credit Counseling Agencies, go online to Connecticut Bankruptcy Court or visit their website at www.ctb.uscourts.gov or ask the court clerk.
-The counseling is $50.
-If you can’t afford the fee, ask the agency for a fee waiver before the counseling begins.
+- You must complete credit counseling.
+To get a list of approved credit counseling agencies, ask the clerk at the Connecticut Bankruptcy Court or visit their website at www.ctb.uscourts.gov.
+The counseling generally costs $50 to $75.
+If you can’t afford the fee, ask the agency to waive the fee before the counseling begins.

 - You should talk to a lawyer.
-Because bankruptcy is a complicated legal process, do not sign up for any counseling until you have talked to a lawyer about whether bankruptcy is the best choice for you.
+Because bankruptcy is a complicated legal process, do not sign up for any counseling until you have spoken with a bankruptcy lawyer about whether bankruptcy is the best choice for you.

 Where can I get help?

 U.S. Bankruptcy Court: Free legal representation may be available to you through the U.S. Bankruptcy Court.
-Contact the clerk's office shown below and ask for an application for the pro bono panel.
+Contact the clerk's office shown below and ask for an application for the pro bono panel. www.ctb.uscourts.gov

 Approved credit counseling agencies - get a list from U.S. Bankruptcy Court.